calebharris/fp_book_club_ts/docs_src/chapter_1.md

 }
 ```

 The side effect still happens.
-But we have regained some testability because we can pass in a mock `Payments` object.
+But we have improved testability because we can pass in a mock `Payments` object.
 However, any mock will be awkward to use, because it will have to do things like maintain internal state that we can
 inspect after the call to `charge()`.
-This all feels like overkill if we just want to test that buyCoffee creates a
+This is a bit much if all we want is to test that buyCoffee charges the correct
-charge equal to the price of a cup of coffee.
+amount for a cup of coffee.